martinacurrenti/prettyinfont/pages/about.md

 In this case, it is a serif (of course), but its family is composed of several versions that go from sans serif to small-caps – and even black 100.
 Therefore, with its elegant appearance due to the **hefty serifs** and the **dynamic curves** of the letters that seem to carry with themselves a global appreciation, Alegreya is perfect for the **graceful aesthetic** of this blog.

 The same graceful effect is given by the banners filled with **peonies**; considered by many cultures the most beautiful flower, it symbolises beauty, romance and prosperity, and also love at first sight when its petals are light pink.
-They appear even prettier thanks to the **filters** applied of them, which not only make the images' colours cooler and distant, but also make them resemble a **painting**.
+They appear even prettier thanks to the **filters** applied on them, which not only make the images' colours cooler and distant, but also make them resemble a **painting**.

-For the logo, I chose to incorporate peonies, too.
+For the logo, I chose that

 With Pretty in Font, my hopes are to share my love for rom-coms and eliminate the stigma attached to them being “chick movies”, so that my readers can discover a new passion and appreciate them at least a small amount of how much I love them.
 In order to do so, I have decided to analyse their titles, since they are just like **business card**: they are vital for understanding the people (or the movie, in this case) behind them, and they summarise their **values** in a symbolic and implicit way, through the choices of fonts and imagery and colours.

+Disclaimer: the pictures and the illustrations used in this blog, unless otherwise credited, are implicitly and originally downloaded from Canva; however, I have modified them and created new images which are 100% the fruits of my creativity - plus the countless amount of hours spent working on them on different softwares.